nelhage/blog.nelhage.com/source/_posts/2015-11-01-what-mongodb-got-right.markdown

 -- in a few years, once the implementation matures -- as a superior database for a wide range of use cases.

-This post is also not an exhaustive consideration of design choices in MongoDB.
-In the interests of space, I've omitted several areas of discussion that I could also point at as containing valuable ideas.
+This post is not an exhaustive enumeration: In the interests of space, I've chosen a few areas to focus on, in which I think MongoDB has really hit on some good ideas.
+There are a lot of other differences between MongoDB and a SQL RDBMS; This post shouldn't be construed as either a defense of or a criticism of any individual feature or design choice not listed here.

 [mongo]: https://www.mongodb.org/
 [webscale]: http://www.mongodb-is-web-scale.com/